What are the common effects of grief?

 Exhaustion –

-Many people say they feel very tired/drained, or unmotivated.
+You feel very tired/drained, or unmotivated.

 Anger –

-Some young people feel very angry - towards the situation, loss, and unfairness.
+You feel very angry - towards the situation, loss, and unfairness.

 Sadness –